ceciliomichael/budgetzero/README.md

 4.  **Analyze Your Habits**: Navigate to the `Analytics` page to see detailed charts and visualizations of where your money is going.
 5.  **Export Your Data**: For peace of mind, you can export all your data into a single JSON file from the settings page.

-## 📄 License & Contact
+## 📄 License

-**This is not a standard open-source project.**

-The source code is made available for portfolio review and demonstration purposes only.
-You may review the code to understand the implementation, but you are **not permitted** to use, copy, modify, distribute, or sublicense this code for any personal or commercial purposes without explicit written permission.

-### **To request permission to use this software, you must contact me via email:**
+This project is open source and licensed under the MIT License.
+You are free to use this code for personal projects, educational purposes, and other creative endeavors.

+## 💬 Contact

+I'm available for freelance work and open to discussing new projects.
+If you have a project in mind, want to collaborate, or just want to connect, feel free to reach out.

 📧 **[ghort5678@gmail.com](mailto:ghort5678@gmail.com)**

-Please provide a detailed description of your intended use case.
-All requests will be reviewed on a case-by-case basis.

 ## 🤝 Contributing

-Given the licensing terms, direct contributions (i.e., pull requests) are not accepted at this time.

-However, I am open to feedback and suggestions!
-If you have an idea for a new feature, have found a bug, or want to provide feedback on the design, please feel free to open an issue in the [Issues tab](https://github.com/ceciliomichael/budgetzero/issues) or reach out to me via the email provided above.
+Feedback and suggestions are always welcome!
+If you find a bug or have an idea for a new feature, please open an issue in the [Issues tab](https://github.com/ceciliomichael/budgetzero/issues).
+While direct contributions are not the primary focus, all feedback is appreciated to make the project better.

 ---